 Most of the light in that last picture comes from LED strips on either side of the front opening.
 My Shop Assistant won a meter of warm-white LEDs at the 3rd Ward Make-a-Thon [Update: dead link.
 Try their pix from the event.] and graciously allowed me to chop off two 6-LED strips for a good cause.

-4 thoughts on “Thing-O-Matic: LED Lighting Upgrade”
+4 responses to “Thing-O-Matic: LED Lighting Upgrade”